dilevin/CSC417-physics-based-animation/README.md

 Extensions to the dates above can only be issued by the instructor.

-**THERE ARE NO LATE PENALTIES APPLIED TO ANY OTHER DEADLINES ASIDE FROM THE THREE (3) DEADLINES DIRECTLY ABOVE THIS TEXT** ~~However, every student will be given **twenty-one (21) days** of late credits which are automatically applied to all other deadlines aside from the ones above.
+**THERE ARE NO LATE PENALTIES APPLIED TO ANY OTHER DEADLINES ASIDE FROM THE THREE (3) DEADLINES DIRECTLY ABOVE THIS TEXT**.

+~~However, every student will be given **twenty-one (21) days** of late credits which are automatically applied to all other deadlines aside from the ones above.

 Students who hand in their assignments on the due dates in the [schedule](#lecture-schedule) above will be awarded a **five (5) percent** bonus on the assignment grade up to a maximum score of **one-hundred (100) percent**.